marick/crit19/test/support/http_params/README.md

 Lowering only applies when the parameters have passed the validation check.
-Lowering uses the information from the "higher" structure to fill in fields in the lower structure.
-Given the context of transforming form values into database values, there really aren't a lot of possibilities.
+Lowering uses the information from the "higher" structure to fill fields in the lower structure.
+Given we're transforming form values into database values, there really aren't a lot of possibilities.
 In the case of a lowering from `VM.BulkAnimal` to `Schemas.Animal`, there are three:

-1. The `species_id` is just a validated field copied from one to the other.
-That will happen in exactly the same way no matter what the HTTP parameters are, so long as they're valid.
-So we can state that fact at the global scope:
+1. The `species_id` is just copied from the higher structure to the lower one.
+Copying happens in exactly the same way for any valid exemplar, so we can state that fact at the global scope:

    ```elixir